khanhdang/mkdocs-site/docs/tara.md

 ### Case 1: PI's Journey

 Our Principal Investigator (PI) completed his Ph.D. program as a self-financed student, fully supported by RA and TA positions.
-With perseverance and consistent effort, they not only managed their finances but also built a strong foundation for a successful academic career.
+With perseverance and consistent effort, he not only managed his finances but also built a strong foundation for a successful academic career.

 ### Case 2: Master's Student Success